Sage Juniper Winter Forest Creme Brûlée (with video)

 A rich cream custard (dairy or non), with a burnt sugar topping flavored with juniper and sage, dusted with mastic sugar.

-All three flavors are known for their winter forest scent and flavor.
+All three flavors are known for their winter forest scent and flavor, and since sage grows in my garden all year I am always looking to create new recipes with it.

 Chefs, as with all artists, are inspired by some of the most peculiar things.